orsonteodoro/gcf2/README.md

 are using systemwide LTO should be using the same compiler's IR (Intermediate Representation) or disabled LTO.

 This file must be generated.
+All slot or merge conflicts for @system should be fixed before generating it or else an incomplete list may be generated.
 To generate it, do the following:

 ```Shell
 emerge -pve system \